CSCfi/Kielipankki-utilities/docs/howto_protected_packages.md

 More information on how to publish a corpus in the download service:
 [Kielipankki: corpus data publication for download at the language-bank](https://www.kielipankki.fi/development/corpus-data-publication-for-download-at-the-language-bank/)

+## Preparing confidential data to be published in Korp

+TO BE EDITED